 - Poland: one in 2019 (no deaths)

-Mexico has had 17 reported school shootings since 2004.
+Mexico has experienced 17 reported school shootings since 2004.
 All of these incidents have resulted in zero to two deaths each.
 In each of the three shootings that had two deaths, one was the perpetrator.

 South Africa has experienced five school shootings since 1994, resulting in eight deaths in total.